vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

     ```
     arcas --env vsphere --file /path/to/vsphere-dvs-tkgs-wcp.json --cleanup
     ```
     **Note:** For vSphere with Tanzu, provide a Workload Control Plane (WCP) deployment file to do the clean up.
-Disable the Workload Control Plane (WCP) on the cluster to clean.
+Deactivate the Workload Control Plane (WCP) on the cluster to clean.

     The following table describes the parameters.